Discover the Cities on the Danube on an Eastern Europe River Cruise

 One of the oldest towns in Hungary, Kalocsa is famed for the cultivation of “red gold”, Hungary’s national culinary treasure – Paprika.

 While the history of paprika cultivation and the quaint nature of the town itself is probably worth a visit, the real drawcard to this region is the spectacle at the Badok Puszta Horse Farm on the outskirts of town.

 Csikós or Hungarian Cowboys are the mounted horse herdsmen of the Puszta region of western Hungary.
 Famous the world over for their skill and fearlessness with horses.
 Horses are bred and carefully selected, along with talented horsemen to train in the traditional methods of herding and hunting.

 An exciting mixture of sophisticated elegance to rival Paris or Vienna and a cool counter-culture is attracting people from all over Europe.
-A reputation for some of the best classical music in Europe as well as hipper than hip coffee houses and the cool retro styled “ruin pubs” that pop up, and disappear equally as fast in abandoned buildings, creates a unique atmosphere that is undeniably Budapest.
+A reputation for some of the best classical music in Europe as well as hipper than hip coffee houses and the cool retro-styled “ruin pubs” that pop up, and disappear equally as fast in abandoned buildings.
+The city has a unique atmosphere that is undeniably Budapest.